karbonos/gnome/README.md

     # bash scripts/gnome -a

-#### 12. If you want to build the 'gnome-extra' collection from the sources, add the proper line in top of the cards.conf file like this:
+#### 12. If you want to build the 'gnome-extra' collection from the sources, add the proper line at the top of the cards.conf file like this:

     dir /houaphan/gnome-extra